browserengineering/book/book/animations.md

 ::: {.web-only}

-Here is a screenshot of a rendered frame of an opacity transition that only spends a bit more than a millisecond in each `composite_raster_and_draw` call (source trace [here](examples/example13-opacity-transition.trace)):
+Figure 3 shows a screenshot of a rendered frame of an opacity transition that only spends a bit more than a millisecond in each `composite_raster_and_draw` call (source trace [here](examples/example13-opacity-transition.trace)):